 Bland used the minstrel show as a platform for introducing his composed work.
 Inspired by the homesick sentiments expressed by his Howard classmate and future wife, Mamie Friend, he wrote a nostalgic ballad called “Carry Me Back to Old Virginny.”
 Published in 1878, it would become his best known song and marked his first major success as a composer.
 Almost thirty years after his death, Virginia adopted it as its official state song.
 (In 1997 Virginia retired the song and designated it “state song emeritus” due to controversy over its racial nature.)
 Bland wrote many other songs during his minstrel career, including “In the Morning in the Bright Light” (1879), “In the Evening by the Moonlight” (1879), “Oh!
 Dem Golden Slippers” (1879), “Hand Me Down My Walking Cane” (1880), and “De Golden Wedding” (1880).

 Under the new leadership of Jack Haverly, the Georgia Minstrels grew into an established company, renamed the Minstrel Carnival of Genuine Colored Minstrels.
 They toured the Pacific Coast, and eventually performed in England in 1881.
 When Haverly’s show returned to the United States late in 1881, Bland chose to remain in England and lived in London for twenty years.
 While overseas, he played at command performances for Queen Victoria and the Prince of Wales in addition to performing in Scotland and Germany.

 James A. Bland died alone in Philadelphia on May 5, 1911 from tuberculosis.
-His death received little attention and he was buried in an unmarked grave, but in 1939 the American Society of Composers, Authors, and Publishers (ASCAP) located his burial spot and erected a headstone there to commemorate his life.
+His death received little attention, and he was buried in an unmarked grave.
+In 1939, the American Society of Composers, Authors, and Publishers (ASCAP) located his burial spot and erected a headstone there to commemorate his life.